Robotics-UniBG/HyperFlex/README.md

 ## How to install the Plugin

-The plugin can be installed from source (by accessing the [github repository](https://github.com/Robotics-UniBG/HyperFlex) or by means of the [update site](http://lucagherardi.it/projects/HyperFlex/UpdateSite).
+The plugin can be installed from source (by accessing the [github repository](https://github.com/Robotics-UniBG/HyperFlex) or by means of the [update site](http://lucagherardi.it/projects/HyperFlex/UpdateSite) (if no plugins are showed try to unflag `Groups item by category`).

 In order to install the plugin from source you need to setup the following environment: